Bitsino/BitsinoDice/README.md

 ## Installation

+This is still a work in progress and won't be complete until Dec 1st 2014.

 Bitcoinary is designed to install easily into the cloud using Heroku.
 You can also install to your own server.

 or simply deploy dirctly to Heroku.